 Potential for skills shortage alleviation

-Some occupations within the native timber industry, such as Truck Driver are classified as being in shortage on the Skills Priority List.
+Some occupations within the forest industry, such as Truck Driver, are classified as being in shortage on the Skills Priority List.
+Regional Forestry Hubs determine other shortages and provide the government with strategic plans to support growth.

 Increasing representation of First Nations